-The strategic goal of maintaining 5 community events was not met for the 2020/2021 Financial Year as the events sector was greatly affected by COVID-19.
-For the second year in a row seeing the annual Peek into the Past being was cancelled, this year just 2 days out from the event.
-The Old-Fashioned Picnic Day planned for March 2021, was also cancelled last minute due to flooding.
-This was not only a financial loss to the Foundation, but a loss to the community, including the Friends of Tocal.
+The risk of Covid-19 has meant that the strategic measures of maintaining 5 community events a year has sadly been unable to be achieved once again.
+The events sector was greatly affected by Covid-19, for the second time in a row seeing the annual Peek into the Past (which was meant to go ahead on June 27th 2021) being cancelled, this time just 2 days out.
+Fortunately, Tocal Field Days, two of Sprout Catering's weddings open days, and the Mother's Day High Tea were able to proceed.
+Again not only a financial loss to the CB Alexander Foundation, but a loss to the community, including Friends of Tocal.